cwilso/WebMIDIAPIShim/README.md

 ### 1. As a separate script (browser only)

 1. Copy the file `WebMIDIAPI.min.js` from the `build` folder into your project.
-2. Optionally you can copy the source map file WebMIDIAPI.min.js.map as well
+2. Optionally you can copy the source map file `WebMIDIAPI.min.js.map` as well
-3. Add `<script src="/your/path/to/WebMIDIAPI.min.js"></script>` to your html page before the script tag(s) of your own code.
+3. Add `<script src="/your/path/to/WebMIDIAPI.min.js"></script>` to your HTML page before the script tag(s) of your own code.

-For debugging purposes you can use the uncompressed version; you can find in the `build` folder as well.
+For debugging purposes you can use the uncompressed version; you can find it in the `build` folder as well.

 ### 2. Import as a module